-The U.S. is the global leader in the fight against malaria.
-Under the leadership of President George W. Bush, PMI was launched in 2005, as a 5-year, $1.265 billion expansion of the U.S. government’s response to malaria control.
-With the support of the Obama administration, PMI has since expanded to include programs in 19 high-burden sub-Saharan African countries and the Greater Mekong subregion of Southeast Asia.
-The U.S. is also a major contributor to the Global Fund, which has provided 659 million insecticide-treated nets and treated 582 million cases of malaria to date.
-Together, PMI and the Global Fund provide over 90% of global funding for malaria-reduction efforts.
+The United States is the global leader in the fight against malaria.
+Under the leadership of President George W. Bush, PMI was launched in 2005 as a five-year, $1.265 billion expansion of the U.S. government contribution to malaria control.
+Due to its marked success, PMI has expanded to include programs in 27 high-burden sub-Saharan African countries and in the Greater Mekong Subregion of Southeast Asia under Presidents Obama and Trump.
+The United States is also a major contributor to the Global Fund, which has provided more than 795 million insecticide-treated nets and treated more than 668 million cases of malaria to date.

-U.S. funding supports the implementation of malaria prevention and treatment activities around the world and the development of malaria vaccines, anti-malaria drugs, diagnostics, insecticides, and other malaria-related research.
-We now have the opportunity to end malaria once and for all within a generation.
-It is imperative that the U.S. continues this leadership and supports countries working to eliminate malaria and the needless deaths it causes around the world.
+U.S. funding supports the implementation of malaria prevention and treatment activities around the world, as well as the development of malaria vaccines, antimalarial drugs, diagnostics, insecticides, and other malaria-related research.
+The world now has the opportunity to end malaria once and for all, within a generation.
+It is imperative that the United States continues to lead and support all countries working to eliminate malaria and the needless death it causes around the world.

-The remarkable progress achieved to date in fighting malaria is a result of coordinated action between U.S. government bilateral programs, country-coordinating mechanisms, multilateral agencies, and private-sector partners.
-Access to and availability of lifesaving malaria interventions have played a particularly important part in this progress, thanks to increased funding and political support from the U.S. and other major donors.
-Past investments in R&D have resulted in the development of the drugs, insecticides, and diagnostic tools that are in use today and have brought the world closer to having the first-ever malaria vaccine.
-Bilateral and multilateral malaria prevention programs have also been crucial for protecting U.S. military personnel serving in countries where malaria is prevalent.
-Efforts to implement successful interventions have also helped to strengthen health systems in malaria-endemic countries.
+The remarkable progress achieved to date in fighting malaria is the result of coordinated action between U.S. government bilateral and multilateral programs, country-coordinating mechanisms, multilateral agencies, and private-sector partners.
+The accessibility and availability of lifesaving malaria interventions have played a particularly important part in this progress, thanks to increased funding and political support from the United States and other major donors.
+Investments in R&D have resulted in the drugs, insecticides, and diagnostic tools in use today, which have brought the world closer to the first-ever malaria vaccine.
+Bilateral and multilateral malaria prevention programs have also been crucial for protecting U.S. military personnel serving in countries where malaria is endemic.
+Disease intervention efforts have also helped to strengthen health systems in endemic countries.

-The benefits of ending malaria would be significant: lower health care costs, higher productivity, increased capacity to respond to other disease outbreaks, and a blueprint that could be used against other diseases of poverty.
-Only with sustained support of U.S. government malaria programs, coupled with the use of existing tools and the development of new ones, will we be able to eradicate malaria altogether – the only reasonable course of action if we want to put an end to the recurring costs of fighting this disease.
+The benefits of ending malaria would be significant: lower health care costs, higher productivity, increased capacity to respond to disease outbreaks, and a blueprint that could be used against other diseases of poverty.
+Only with sustained support of U.S. government malaria programs, coupled with the use of existing tools and the creation of new ones, will we be able to eradicate malaria altogether.